 Coin of this type was produced in 1772-1774.
 2 pair of 1772-1773 years also exist in silver (1773 were issued with roses on boards without them).
-Among the copper coins 1773 occur without the number "3" indicating the denomination in cents.

 The image of the group taken from the General catalogue of coins of Russia Vladimir bitkin.

 Degree of rarity: 2.

 Added by: Admin, author photo: Монета100

 Degree of rarity: 5.